To understand if a VPN can be hacked, you first need to understand exactly how a VPN works.

 2. Through Cryptographic Attacks

 To convert your web traffic into an unintelligible code, VPNs need to use an encryption cipher.
 This simply refers to the algorithm used to encrypt and decrypt your data.
-This is used in combination with a hash authentication, which further secures your connection.

 The most common ciphers used in VPN services are AES, ChaCha20, and Blowfish – though the latter is fairly rare.